 Additional project information is provided in the documents listed below.
 Click on the document name in order to open the file

 The Draft Groundwater Modeling Summary Report provides details regarding the development of the groundwater drawdown model.
 Model predictions in the report are shown as contour lines radiating horizontally from the proposed mine pits.
 Confidence in model predictions is greatest near the mine pits and decreases with distance from the mine pits.
-Modeled predictions will be used to help characterize in the Draft EIS the potential extent of groundwater drawdown effects on surface features, including wetlands and other waters of the United States as well as any effects to groundwater wells or other waterbodies.
+Modeled predictions will be used to help characterize in the EIS the potential extent of groundwater drawdown effects on surface features, including wetlands and other waters of the United States as well as any effects to groundwater wells or other waterbodies.
 Please visit the following links to view the Draft Groundwater Modeling Summary Report and the appendices.

 For further information and/or questions about the proposed project and the Environmental Impact Statement, please contact: